-Extrusion tooling is produced by: 1) Exco Canada a division located in Markham, Ontario, 2) Exco Michigan an indirect subsidiary of the Company located in Chesterfield, Michigan, 3) Exco Texas an indirect subsidiary of the Company located in Wylie, Texas, 4) Exco Colombia a direct subsidiary of the Company located in Medellin, Colombia and 5) Exco Brazil a direct subsidiary of the Company located in Sorocaba, Brazil.
-These divisions employ approximately 391 people.
-Approximately 36 of these employees are salaried and 355 are hourly employees.
-None of these production facilities are unionized except for 26 production employees at our Brazil facility who are represented by Sindicato Dos Metalurgicos De Sorocaba E Regiao.
-They each design and manufacture aluminum extrusion dies, and supply them to aluminum extruders in North America, Central and South America, the Far East and Europe.
+Extrusion tooling is produced by: 1) Exco Canada a division located in Markham, Ontario, 2) Exco Michigan an indirect subsidiary of the Company located in Chesterfield, Michigan, 3) Exco Texas an indirect subsidiary of the Company located in Wylie, Texas, 4) Exco Colombia a direct subsidiary of the Company located in Medellin, Colombia 5) Exco Brazil a direct subsidiary of the Company located in Sorocaba, Brazil and 6) Exco Mexico an indirect subsidiary of the Company located in Queretaro, Mexico which began production in the third quarter 2019.
+These divisions employ approximately 407 people.
+Approximately 41 of these employees are salaried and 366 are hourly employees.
+Our Canada, US, and Columbia facilities are not unionized.
+There are 27 production employees at our Brazil facility who are represented by Sindicato Dos Metalurgicos De Sorocaba E Regiao and 20 production employees at our Mexica facility who are represented by Sindicato de Trabajadores de la Industria de la Construccion, Terraceros, del Transporte y Maquinaria Paseda.
+Each division designs and manufactures aluminum extrusion dies, and supplies them to aluminum extruders in North America, Central and South America, the Far East and Europe.
 Significant customers include Hydro, Western Extrusion, Extrudex and Alcoa (Kawneer).
 Exco has been involved in designing and supplying extrusion dies for over 60 years.
-Exco Mexico, and indirect subsidiary of the Company is currently under construction and expected to be operational in early calendar 2019.